 - 1. Safety: the ceramic composite separator, SEPARION[TM] has possibly the best safety characteristics in the industry.
-This material was previously available exclusively to a German automaker but is now available for sale globally. - Cycle Life: the cycle life of lithium ion cells are essentially controlled by certain parasitic reactions mainly triggered by the moisture content of the cell.
-Which when appropriately reduced, using SEPARION[TM], increases cycle life 60-80%. - 3.
+This material was previously available exclusively to a German automaker but is now available for sale globally. - 2.
+Cycle Life: the cycle life of lithium ion cells are essentially controlled by certain parasitic reactions mainly triggered by the moisture content of the cell.
+Which when appropriately reduced, using SEPARIONTM, increases cycle life 60-80%. - 3.
 Production Capacity: Kamenz plant is the largest production facility of its type in Europe.
 It provides a best in class electrode and separator manufacturing plant and positions us for global growth.

-The integration of Litarion focused on four near term objectives:
+The integration of Litarion will focus on four near term objectives:

-1. Integration of administration and operations to improve efficiency and reduce costs;
+- 1. Integration of administration and operations to improve efficiency and reduce costs; - 2.
+Build sales and marketing opportunities by integration and expansion of global sales network;